 But within a matter of days, The History Factory did.

-After digging into The Hartford’s archives, we came upon Lincoln’s original policy, which was written by an agent named James L. Hill—a man whose story remained virtually untold for more than a century.
+After digging into The Hartford insurance group’s archives, or company DNA, we came upon Lincoln’s original policy, which was written by an agent named James L. Hill—a man whose story remained virtually untold for more than a century.

 It was all right there in the files.
 After being elected president in 1860, Abraham Lincoln withdrew $400 from his account.
 He pocketed $100 in cash, obtained some negotiable bank drafts for his trip to Washington, and invited James L. Hill into his home to talk about his options.